worldbank/rissk/README.md

 4. **Build paradata**: For each version, the paradata file is loaded as dataframe.
 The column `parameters` is split into `param`, `roster_level` and `answer` and question properties are merged in from `df_questionnaire`.
 For each interview, only events are kept that precede the first occurrence of of any of the following events, `['RejectedBySupervisor', 'OpenedBySupervisor', 'OpenedByHQ', 'RejectedByHQ']`.
 This limits the paradata, and all paradata based features to interviewing events, i.e. the interviewing that was done before the first interaction by the supervisor or HQ with the interview file.

 [@Gabriele]: <> (This is done later, correct?)

-6. Append versions.
+5. Append versions.
 The questionnaire, microdata and paradata dataframes are appended for all versions.
 7. Build df_interviewing.
 8. Build features.
 Features are built on the item or unit level.
-For details on all features, their scope and how they were built, refer to [Features & Scores](FEATURS_SCORES.md).
+For details on all features, their scope and how they were built, refer to [Features & Scores](FEATURES_SCORES.md).
 Features are absolute values on the item or unit level.

+9. Individual scores are combined into the `unit_risk_score` using Principal Component Analysis (PCA).
+To produce an score on  Scores are normalized and windsorized to reduce extreme outliers.

 # Survey integration

 > [!WARNING]
-> RISSK is aimed to be an additional source of information.
-It does not make redundant other components of the data quality assurance system, such as  back-checks, audio audits, indicator monitoring, completion and progress checks or high-frequency checks, as these fulfil other important functions.
+> RISSK is aimed to provide additional information.
+It does not make redundant other components of a data quality assurance system, such as back-checks, audio audits, indicator monitoring, completion & progress tracking or high-frequency checks.
+These fulfil other important functions.

 If your survey uses multiple questionnaires, such as separate household and community questionnaires, the tool must be run separately for each template.
 The tool is aimed to provide an additional source of information for and should not make redundant other components of the data quality assurance system, such as  back-checks, audio audits, indicator monitoring, completion and progress checks or high-frequency checks, as these fulfil other important functions.